Optimal Algorithms for Latent Bandits with Cluster Structure: Detailed comparison with Online Clustering

-\paragraph{Detailed comparison with Online Clustering:} \cite{gentile2014online,gentile2017context,li2019improved} study the contextual version of the MAB-LC problem considered in our work.
+\cite{gentile2014online,gentile2017context,li2019improved} study the contextual version of the MAB-LC problem considered in our work.
 In their set up, a random user $u \in {\cal U}$ arrives at time $t$, the online algorithm is presented with an action space ${\cal A}_t$ where each action $a \in {\cal A}_t$ has a feature vector $\mathbf{x}_a$.
 If the action chosen is $k_t$, then the mean rewards obtained is $\mathbf{x}^T_{k_t} \mathbf{\beta}_{c(u)}$ where $\beta_c$ are the model parameters for cluster $c$.
 All users $u$ such that $c(u) = c$ have an identical reward model.

 We can map our problem to this problem by presenting a fixed action set in every slot, i.e. $\mathbf{x}_i = \mathbf{e}_i$ for all $i\in[\s{M}]$ where $\{\mathbf{e}_i\}$ is the canonical basis in $\mathbb{R}^{\s{M}}$, and $\mathcal{A}_t = \{\mathbf{x}\}_{i=1}^{\s{M}}$ for all $t$.
 However, such a conversion results in highly sub-optimal regret of $\tilde{O}(\sqrt{\s{M}^2\s{CT}} + \s{M}^3\s{N})$.
 There are two main reasons for this.
 One is that this conversion leads to extremely high feature vector dimension of $\s{M}$.
 The other is that the algorithms in \cite{gentile2014online,gentile2017context,li2019improved} \textit{crucially} depend on the assumption that for a fixed $a$ at time $t$, the feature vector $\mathbf{x}_a$ is sampled i.i.d from a distribution on the unit sphere such that minimum singular value of $\mathbb{E}[\mathbf{x}_a \mathbf{x}_a^T]$ is at least a constant.
 Based on our conversion above, it is easy to see that $\mathbb{E}[\mathbf{x}_a \mathbf{x}_a^T] = \frac{1}{\s{M}}$ for MAB-LC.
 Since $\s{M}$ is very large, the minimum singular value in our setting is quite small which leads to poor regret.
 This assumption is crucial to the analysis of \cite{gentile2014online,gentile2017context,li2019improved}, and removing it is non-trivial.
 Consider a user $u$ in the system and the Gram matrix $S_{u,t} = \sum_{s<t: u_s=u} \mathbf{x}_{k_s} \mathbf{x}_{k_s}^T$ formed for user $u$ based on feature vectors $x_{k_s}$ of actions chosen at times when the user $u$ arrived in the system.
 Crucial property that is needed for online clustering to proceed in the works of \cite{gentile2014online,gentile2017context,li2019improved} is that the minimum singular value of $S_{u,t}$ is $\Omega(T_{u,t})$ where $T_{u,t}$ is the number of time slots user $u$ arrived till time $t$ with very high probability (see for instance Claim $1$ in \cite{gentile2014online}, Lemma $4$ in \cite{li2019improved}).
 This is ensured through the randomness assumption for $\mathbf{x}_a$.
 In our case with mapping to canonical basis vectors, minimum singular value of $S_{u,t}$ will scale sub-linearly ($o(T_{u,t})$ for large $T_{u,t}$ ) if the algorithm is doing well on user $u$ in terms of regret, i.e. focusing on arms close to the best arm.